Visiting Professors & Guest Scholars

 Visiting Professors

 Roberto Livi is honorary Professor at the University of Florence and the President of the Italian Statistical Physics Society (SIFS).
 He is an expert of the foundations of quantum mechanics, statistical field theory, statistical mechanics, dynamical systems, complex systems, quantum systems, models of biological interest, and the history of physics.
-He has a long track record of impactful publications on peer-reviewed international journals, several invited talks at major conferences worldwide, and of many organized events of relevance for the national and international physics community.
+He has a long track record of impactful publications on peer-reviewed international journals, several invited talks at major conferences worldwide, and many organized events of relevance for the national and international physics community.
 He has been visiting several research centers and institutions as an invited researcher, including the Department of Theoretical Physics of the University of Edinburgh, the Universidad Nacional Autonoma in Mexico City, the Institute des Hautes Etudes Scientifiques in Paris, the Departement de Physique Theorique de l'Université de Geneve, the Departement de Physique Theorique de l'Ecole Polytechnique Federale de Lausanne, the Centre de Physique Theorique du CNRS in Luminy (Marseille), the Max-Planck-Institut fur Complexer Systeme in Dresden, the Weizmann Institute of Sciences in Rehovot and the Department of Physics of the University of Potsdam.

 Luca Avena received a M.Sc. in mathematics (cum laude) in 2006 from the University of Rome ROMATRE, after preparing a thesis under the supervision of Prof. F. Martinelli and Prof. P. Caputo.
 During his bachelor studies, he spent one year at the mathematics department in Granada (Spain).
 After completion of his master studies, Luca started a PhD programme at Leiden University (The Netherlands) under the supervision of Prof. F. den Hollander.
 In 2010 he defended his PhD thesis.
 After few years as post-doc at the University of Zürich (Switzerland) in the group of Prof. E. Bolthausen and at the WIAS institute of Berlin (Germany) in the group of Prof. W. König, since June 2014 he has been employed first as assistant professor and since 2020 as associate professor in Probability Theory at Leiden University.
 His main research activities focus on a number of topics in probability theory and statistical physics, e.g. random motion in random media, expansion methods and random graphs.